npm/npm/doc/list.md

 This command will print to stdout all the versions of packages that are installed, as well as their dependencies, in a tree-structure.

-It does not take arguments.
+It does not take positional arguments, though you may set config flags like with any other command, such as `-g` to list global packages.

 It will print out extraneous, missing, and invalid packages.